 Creating Auction Products

 This page is quite similar to the Dokan main products page.
-Click on “Add New Auction Product” button.
+Click on the “Add New Auction Product” button.

 You will see a new page to write new auction product data.